o-ran-sc/nonrtric-plt-ranpm/docs/overview.rst

   is the same as the XML format.
 * The PM Producer handles filtering and distribution of PM data to subscribers.
 These subscribers can be rApps.
 * The Influx Logger stores selected PM mesurements into a time series database.
-* HTTPS-SERVER is for testing and implements functionality to simulate file transfer from thye RAN nodes.
+* HTTPS-SERVER is for testing and implements functionality to simulate file transfer from RAN nodes.

 The third party products used are: